 Now, update self.plants by 'adding' the newly established plants to self.plants.
 Write self.plants to disk in the dynamic.
 Save the script, run, and animate the plants dispersal, together with the probability maps.

-Question Run the model twice and compare the results.
+Run the model two times and compare results.

-Question How long does it approximately take to reach the Open Shrub patch on the bottom left side of the area?
+Question: How long does it approximately take to reach the bottom left side of the area?